Yzhao7/DataAnalytics-YZ/README.md

 This repository is a collection of code and figures used in the final project.

 ## Data Description
--Dataset Name
--Source
+-Gapminder
+-Online
+-Number of rows: 41284
--Number of rows and columns
+ Number of columns :6

 ##Analysis
 TO DO